DelroyBrown28/oneHourmaid4/README.md

  ![New basic clean](https://github.com/DelroyBrown28/oneHourmaid4/blob/master/assets/images/README_images/newbasicclean.png)
  ![new deep clean](https://github.com/DelroyBrown28/oneHourmaid4/blob/master/assets/images/README_images/newdeepclean.png)

+##### Property Moving In/Out
-The Property Moving/InOut choice takes the user to a form to be filled out with the information of the location they would like the cleaner to arrive at.
+The Property Moving In/Out choice takes the user to a form to be filled out with the information of the location they would like the cleaner to arrive at.
 Along with a date and time, these choices will also be stored in the ```localStorage``` to be displayed on the next page.

 ![Moving form](https://github.com/DelroyBrown28/oneHourmaid4/blob/master/assets/images/README_images/movingform.png)
 ![Cleaner booked](https://github.com/DelroyBrown28/oneHourmaid4/blob/master/assets/images/README_images/cleanerbooked.png)